Getting Started

 3. Seed any databases

-4. Wait for readiness checks to pass
+5. Wait for readiness checks to pass

-6. Report results and tear everything down
+7. Report results, diff screenshots against baselines, and tear everything down

 You'll see real-time output as each step executes and assertions pass or fail.